 As above if you believe that your company does not have any pension enrolment duties then you will need to inform The Pensions Regulator in writing.

-How do I inform The Pensions Regulator that my company is exempt from pension auto-enrolment?
+How do I inform The Pension Regulator that my company is exempt from pension auto-enrolment?

 If your company does not employ any staff members then your company will not have any pension auto-enrolment duties, as long as you meet one of the following criteria: